ManicodeSecurity/Defending-DevOps/labs/9-Security-Pipeline/lab.md

 ```
 export MINIKUBE_HOME=~/Desktop/lab-tools/.kube
 minikube delete
-# Jenkins is ram-hungry so let's give our cluster a little extra juice
+# Jenkins is a ram-hungry beast, so let's give our cluster a little extra juice!
 minikube start --memory 4096
 ```
 ## Task 1: Build the Internal Registry